 Director Kolteo Ais nodded and said in a sour tone, “Yes, I’ve seen the projections before.
 Eight years ago, as a matter of fact.
-But that’s hundreds of years away.
+But you’re warning us of something hundreds of years away, and your warning would only embolden those forces that would hasten the demise you foretell.
+‘History is on our side,’ they would say.
 We cannot sacrifice the Empire of this generation to protect the Empire of tomorrow.
-Not merely on the basis of some fancy math.
+Not merely on the basis of some fancy defeatist math.
 The Empire of today is our charge, and it must be preserved.”
 He smiled.
 “And you have told me yourself that I can do no other than what I do.
 Why bother trying to persuade me?
 Why wrestle against what the Fates decree?”

 A light began flashing on the table’s surface before him.
 He raised his eyebrows, then placed his hands flat on the table, and rose to his feet.
 “Guards, take him away.
 Round up his group.
 Destroy their work.
 Put them to death.
 This meeting is adjourned.
 Excuse me, gentlemen.”

-Director Kolteo Ais watched for a moment, his face unreadable.
+The other Directors sat looking on in shock.
+Director Kolteo Ais stood watching for a moment, his face unreadable.
 Then he, who rarely hurried, left the room quickly through another door without looking back.

 He slowed when he reached his office, tugged on his waistcoat to straighten it, and entered the antechamber.
 “Marrem?
 I saw there was a message for me.”